Participate in AMY’s free youth programming

-There are many ways to get involved with The AMY Project!
+There are many ways to get involved with The AMY Project and our Toronto-based programming!
 We have programs year-round geared toward young women and non-binary youth.
 There are different parameters and age restrictions for different programs.
+All of our programs and workshops are FREE.
 We will post here when we have applications open for a given program.
-There are currently no programs with open applications.

 Work With AMY